recri/hp15c/README.md

-This a progressive web app that computes expressions.
+This a progressive web app that simulates the venerable HP 15C calculator.

-Home page for this project is https://elf.org/calculator.

-The app is available as https://calculator.elf.org.
+The app is available as https://hp15c.elf.org.

 Built with the https://github.com/Polymer/pwa-starter-kit using https://polymer-project.org.